 Gina Soden sees beauty in places where most people see only ruin.
-Traveling around Europe, she explores “the boundaries between beauty and decay,” photographing abandoned structures which have been left to be slowly reclaimed by time and atrophy.
-As she writes on her website, each piece captures the unique architectural character of the location, “heightened by their painfully slow transformation.”
-Using natural lighting and a wide-angle lens, Gina brings us quietly into a space which has gone without human interaction for years.
+Traveling around Europe, she explores “the boundaries between beauty and decay,” photographing abandoned structures that have been left to be slowly reclaimed by time and atrophy.
+As she writes on her website, each piece captures the unique architectural character of the location.
+Each space is “heightened by their painfully slow transformation”.
+Using natural lighting and a wide-angle lens, Gina brings us quietly into a space that has gone without human interaction for years.

 A single armchair sits in the pool of light trickling in from the window; once brilliantly-colored wallpaper falls off to reveal dull plaster behind.
 The beauty in the abandonment is otherworldly—enchanting.
 It’s not all gloom and silent reflection, though.
 Gina includes funny stories with each post, like the time she ran into a film crew while tip-toeing around an old building, nearly giving the director a heart attack thinking Gina was a ghost!

 Tony Sellen describes himself as an artist above all else, producing fine art black and white photographs which immediately grip the viewer’s attention.
 Tony excels at capturing the relationship between light and dark, symmetry and imbalance, and the many faces that London wears.

 His long-exposure series of the city is especially phenomenal.
 He renders the churning waters of the Thames into a glassy, impervious reservoir, impossibly serene, with clouds passing overhead.
 Tony only began seriously practicing photography in 2014, when he really developed his style.
 With a passion for geometric street photography and architecture, Tony’s innate understanding of composition and timing earn him a top spot as one of the best London fine art photographers.